singh-man/books/crackingTheCoding/17_hard.md

 ```
 When we want to know all the documents that overlap with docA, we just look up each of docA's items in this hash table.
 We'll then get a list of all documents with some overlap.
 Now, all we have to do is compare docA to each of those documents.

-If there are P pairs with similarity > 0, and each document has W words, then this will takeO(PW) time (plus O(DW) time to create and read this hash table).
+If there are P pairs with similarity > 0, and each document has W words, then this will take O(PW) time (plus O(DW) time to create and read this hash table).
 Since we expect P to be much less than D², this is much better than before.

 **Optimized (Better)**

 Let's think about our previous algorithm.
 Is there any way we can make it more optimal?

 If we consider the runtime -O(PW +  DW)- we probably can't get rid of the O(DW) factor.
-We have to touch each word at least once, and there areO(DW) words.
+We have to touch each word at least once, and there are O(DW) words.
 Therefore, if there's an optimization to be made, it's probably in the O(PW) term.

-It would be difficult to eliminate the P part in O(PW) because we have to at least print all P pairs (which takesO(P) time).
-The best place to focus, then, is on the W part. ls there some way we can do less thanO(W) work for each pair of similar documents?
+It would be difficult to eliminate the P part in O(PW) because we have to at least print all P pairs (which takes O(P) time).
+The best place to focus, then, is on the W part.
+1s there some way we can do less than O(W) work for each pair of similar documents?

 One way to tackle this is to analyze what information the hash table gives us.
 Consider this list of docu- ments: